J.D. Degree in Environmental Law

-The certificate requirements are designed to recognize students who concentrate on environmental, natural resources, or energy law, but are also intended to leave plenty of room to take other important core classes.
+The certificate requirements are designed to recognize students who concentrate on environmental and natural resources law but are also intended to leave plenty of room to take other important core classes.
 At Lewis & Clark, we firmly believe that you must first learn to be a good lawyer before you can become an effective environmental lawyer.

 Careers and Alumni, our graduates have a variety of national and international employment choices in the environmental field.Students who earn the certificate find it highlights them in the job market as graduates with special skills and knowledge.
 As discussed in

 The Associate Dean of the Environmental, Natural Resources, and Energy Law program, Janice Weis, will serve as the administrator for the Certificate in Environmental and Natural Resources Law.
 Any questions may be directed to her at: firstname.lastname@example.org or 503-768-6649.